nv-gha-runners/docs/docs/applications/copy-pr-bot/faqs.md

 Running workflows on pull requests from public forks without vetting them first is a security risk.
 This becomes especially important for CI machines that are self-hosted.

+For additional details about the motivation behind this application, view the onboarding page [here](../../onboarding/index.md).

 ## What are my responsibilities as a vetter?

 [Vetters](./index.md#glossary) are responsible for ensuring that the changes introduced by a pull request are both legitimate and benign.